dolmades/dolmades-cli/README.md

 You should hardly need this command but better safe than sorry!

 Initialization does two things:
-* if it doesn't exist yet: initializing `DOLMADES_PATH` where dolmades stores all its data
+* if it doesn't exist yet: initializing the dolmades directory under `DOLMADES_PATH`
 * downloading the `dolmades-runtime` container with the matching version and (re)create it

 ```